 Every academy and school can select how they chose to use their Pupil Premium allocation, as they are best placed to assess what additional provision should be made for students.
-Pupil premium funding was first introduced in April 2011.
-It is allocated to pupils who are currently known to be eligible for free school meal or have received free school meals in the last six year, pupils who are looked after and pupils who are previously looked after (adopted from foster care).
+Pupil Premium funding was first introduced in April 2011.
+It is allocated to pupils who are currently known to be eligible for free school meals or have received free school meals in the last six years, pupils who are looked after and pupils who are previously looked after (adopted from foster care).

 Eligibility for Free School Meals

 Your child could get a free school meal if you receive any of the following:

 - Support under Part VI of the Immigration and Asylum Act 1999